6 B2B SEO Case Study Insights from Real Brands

 For example, say you secure an exclusive interview with a top B2B CEO and publish the conversation on your blog.
 This content is new in the industry, and it contains ample never-before-seen quotes and insights.

 Other brands are sure to use the content from your interview, and best practice dictates that they include a backlink to your website.
-This gets you ‘do follow’ links that boost your domain authority and rankings.
+This can get you ‘do follow’ links that boost your domain authority and rankings.

 Content marketing can be focused on a number of different end goals, and is commonly created through the lens of the marketing funnel.
-TOFU, MOFU, and BOFU content all have different intentions and results—it’s up to you which stage of the funnel you focus on and when.
+TOFU, MOFU, and BOFU content all have different intentions and results—so it’s important to create tailored content for each stage of the funnel.

 B2B SaaS brands know the importance of tracking and measuring progress—SEO is no different.